-Pearly Beach WWTW: The plant was only recently constructed and the capacity of the WWTW is still adequate to meet the short to medium term future treatment requirements.
-The 2021 Green Drop Assessment results are not yet available.
+Pearly Beach WWTW: The 2021 Green Drop score for the WWTW was 88% and the 2021 wastewater risk rating for the plant was 52.9%.
+The plant was only recently constructed and the capacity of the WWTW is still adequate to meet the short to medium term future treatment requirements.
 The recommendations from the detail WWTW Process Audit (June 2021) were as follows.

-- Replace screen (possibly with GRP instead of steel). - Ensure screenings are periodically removed from the primary pond (Anaerobic Pond). - Ensure the grit channels are cleaned on a routine basis (as the plant is left unattended this should not be neglected). - Check grit channel flow velocity during tanker discharge velocity not to exceed 0.3 m/s. - Ensure that screenings are periodically removed from the primary pond. - Investigate grit accumulation in the primary pond / Clean out the primary pond. - Consider "boosting" the process in an attempt to improve process performance (short -term remedial step). - Replace stolen booster pump. - Ensure diluted hypochlorite solution is still effective. - Check Residual Chlorine readings on regular basis. - Ensure grit is removed, screenings are cleared from Primary Pond surface, required readings recorded and grounds are maintained.
+- Replace screen (possibly with GRP instead of steel). - Ensure screenings are periodically removed from the primary pond (Anaerobic Pond). - Ensure the grit channels are cleaned on a routine basis (as the plant is left unattended this should not be neglected). - Check grit channel flow velocity during tanker discharge velocity not to exceed 0.3 m/s. - Ensure that screenings are periodically removed from the primary pond. - Investigate grit accumulation in the primary pond / Clean out the primary pond. - Consider "boosting" the process in an attempt to improve process performance (short -term remedial step). - Replace stolen booster pump. - Ensure diluted hypochlorite solution is still effective. - Check Residual Chlorine readings on regular basis. - Ensure grit is removed, screenings are cleared from Primary Pond surface, required readings recorded and grounds are maintained. - Filtered COD analyses could provide a different perspective on the system's compliance.

-- Filtered COD analyses could provide a different perspective on the system's compliance. - Ensure records pertaining to maintenance are in line with best-practice principles
+• Ensure records pertaining to maintenance are in line with best-practice principles